Computation of a Unified Graph-Based Rate Optimization Problem: Numerical Results and Discussions

-First consider two set of examples.
-One is the online card game discussed in Section \uppercase\expandafter{\romannumeral3}-D of~\cite{Yuan2022}, and the other is Example 7.3 about memory with stuck-at faults in~\cite{EIGamal2011}.
-The analytical results (except trivial cases) of the rate-distortion function and the capacity can be found in~\cite{Yuan2022} and \cite{EIGamal2011}, respectively.
+Consider two set of classical examples.
+One is the rate-distortion function for the online card game in~\cite{Yuan2022}, and the other is the capacity for memory with stuck-at faults (Example~7.3 in~\cite{EIGamal2011}).
+The analytical results can be found in \cite{Yuan2022} and \cite{EIGamal2011}, respectively.